sweattep/modern_quotes/README.md

 >take your favorite records and write your version of your favorite records with your words on that track

+>This is a conclusion revolting alike to common sense and common experience.
+Besides there is good reason to suspect a political motive for the charge.
+A motive other than the one they would have the world believe.
+It comes in close connection with the effort now being made to disfranchise the colored man.
+It comes from men who regard it innocent to lie

 >must be the devil...can't be rockefeller

 >we willfully remain the humble servants of every one else's iDEAS except our own